cbmullen/discord-bots/README.md

 $ vercel --prod
 ```

-## To update secrets via vercel so they aren't overwritten by deployments <sbx | prd>
+## To update secrets via vercel so they aren't overwritten by deployments <preview | prd>

 ```
 $ vercel env add DISCORD_TOKEN